egfrank/sunlight/README.md

 ## Python Approach
 My initial approach was to use Pandas in Python to filter this data.

-####Requirements You need Python3 installed to run this script.
+#### Requirements You need Python3 installed to run this script.
 The only Python package we need to install is Pandas, so run
 ```
 pip install pandas
 ```
-in the commandline.
+in the command line.

+#### Run the script
-####Run the script Again, from the root directory of the repo run
+From the root directory of the repo run
 ```
 python python/transform.py raw/legislators.csv
 ```